-Of the individuals currently enrolled in the MO MFP project, a total of 104 persons were reinstitutionalized from July to December 2016.
-Of these, 89 MFP participants required a reinstitutionalization of 30 days or less: 60 were Physically Disabled target group, 23 were Aged and 6 were in the DD group.
-For this reporting period 1 person in the Aged group and 6 individuals in the Physically Disabled group required a re-institutionalization greater than 30 days.
-2 individuals in the Aged group, 2 in the DD group and 4 persons in the PD group were reinstitutionalized with a length of stay as yet unknown.
+Of the individuals currently enrolled in the MO MFP Project, 66 persons were re-institutionalized from July to December 2017.
+Of these, 61 MFP participants required a re-institutionalization of 30 days or less: 44 were Physically Disabled target group, 19 were Aged and 3 were in the DD group.
+For this reporting period 1 person in the Aged group and 4 individuals in the Physically Disabled group required a re-institutionalization greater than 30 days.
+No MO MFP participants were re-institutionalized with a length of stay as yet unknown.
 The majority of persons, who chose or had to return to an institutionalized setting, did so for health-related issues that did not allow them to remain in the community or because they had Medicaid spend-down problems.